ppparthiban/devops_shared/README.md

-# This repository is for the DevOps and Automation code snippets
+# This Repository is for DevOps and Automation Code Snippets